DiscordPP/plugin-objects/README.md

-# plugin-template
+# plugin-objects
-A template for building Discord++ plugins
+A objects for building Discord++ plugins